Showing Collections: 101 - 120 of 220

 Abstract Harold Havighurst taught law at Northwestern University from 1930 to 1966, and distinguished himself as a leader in his profession with an innovative teaching method.
 The Harold Havighurst Papers consist of correspondence; statistics, membership and address lists, reports, payroll and financial information, and memos to faculty are also part of the series.
 The records are divided into categories according to Havighurst's original filing system.

 Abstract The Harrison Hayford papers fill seventy-two boxes, spanning the years 1916 to 2002.
-The bulk of the papers consist of correspondence files, Northwestern University teaching files, Northwestern University student files and the Melville Editing Project files.
-The Hayford Papers are divided into eleven major subseries: biographical materials, education, personal correspondence, Northwestern University correspondence, subject correspondence, Northwestern University teaching files, teaching files...
+The bulk of the papers consist of correspondence files, Northwestern University teaching files, Northwestern University student files and, most significantly, the Herman Melville Editing Project files.

 Abstract The Dorothy Heathcote Collection combines material collected by Anne Thurman and Betty Jane Wagner, and fills nine boxes (of which six contain audio cassettes), spanning the years 1971 to 2005.
 The collection sheds light on Heathcote's methods and her influence on other drama educators.
 The bulk of the materials consist of transcripts from Heathcote's sessions and courses, and audio cassettes

-Abstract The Erich Heller Papers fill thirteen boxes and span the period 1932 to 1990.
-The major portion (seven boxes) consists of correspondence, most of which is comprised of letters to Heller and much is in German.
-The other major section, publications (almost five boxes), contains primarily drafts and reprints of articles, and book reviews by Heller and reviews of books authored by Heller.
-There are also small amounts of teaching files and materials relating to papers Heller presented at...
+Abstract Erich Heller was a scholar of German philosophy and literature.
+He joined Northwestern University's faculty in 1960, where he remained until his retirement in 1979.
+His papers fill thirteen boxes, and span the period 1932 to 1990.
+The major portion consists of correspondence, most of which is comprised of letters to Heller and much is in German.
+The other major section, publications, contains primarily drafts and reprints of articles, and book reviews by Heller and reviews of books authored by...

 Abstract In 1956, Frederick L. Hemke was appointed as Professor of Music at Northwestern University in 1975.
 Hemke was the Northwestern University faculty representative to the Big Ten Conference from 1981 to 2001 and served as the Big Ten faculty representative to the NCAA.
 He has served on numerous Big Ten committees, including the management review and finance committee where he served as chairman.
 The Frederick L. Hemke Papers span the years 1962 to 2004.The Papers document Hemke's career at...

 Abstract The Opal E. Hepler papers, arranged in four boxes, date between 1926 and 1967.
 They include small amounts of biographical material, materials relating to her graduate education, correspondence and teaching files.
-The bulk of the papers consist primarily of drafts of and notes for various versions of her manual on clinical laboratory methods.
+The bulk of the papers consist of drafts of and notes for various versions of her Manual of clinical laboratory methods.
 A few reprints of her articles are also included.

 Abstract Biographical materials relating to Melville J. Herskovits fill one archival box and include obituaries, news clippings, Northwestern news releases, correspondence pertaining to university matters, Northwestern faculty information, conference programs, a statement Herskovits gave before the Senate Foreign Relations Committee (for the report, drafts, and research materials, see series 35/6, box 99-102), and reprints of Herskovits' scholarly articles.
 The material is arranged in chronological...